Products + All Products + Software Integrity + Semiconductor IP + Verification + Design + Silicon Engineering

 Although the Android application is a good starting point to determine discoverable Bluetooth devices, this type of scan does not eliminate the attack vector or find all vulnerable devices.
 As the BlueBorne researchers stated in their white paper, a Bluetooth MAC address is often the same as the device’s Wi-Fi MAC address, or incremented by 1.

 A determined attacker can easily guess corporate devices’ Bluetooth addresses and launch attacks against these devices without the need for a Bluetooth device to expose itself via discoverable mode.
 Currently no public proofs of concept have been developed for the vulnerabilities disclosed.
 However, it is only a matter of time before a malicious payload turns up in the wild.
 Additionally, the researchers noted that this might be only the “tip of the iceberg,” as focus on the Bluetooth stack implementations could reveal many other critical flaws and vulnerabilities.

 As the researchers stated, many of these issues are due to common C vulnerabilities such as stack overflows, underflows, and off-by-one mistakes in the BlueZ Linux kernel implementation.
 These are the issues that static analysis tools such as Coverity are built to find, demonstrating the importance of integrating these tools into a code development process.

 Through logic analysis and best practice security reviews, these tools identify memory leaks such as incorrect function arguments and pointer-incrementing code, as well as many other security vulnerabilities.
-Additionally, errors like these can be found through fuzz testing tools such as Defensics, which send malformed packets and discover vulnerabilities in various protocols.

 The Bluetooth stack is a great example of a complex protocol to fuzz, with many logic branches and legacy-supported steps to break.
 Security testing should not end at code review or production release but should continue for the entire life span of the product.